Ecwid/ecwid-api-docs/includes/_cart.md

 value | string | Selected/entered option value(s) as a string.
 For the `CHOICES` type, provides a string with all chosen values (comma-separated).
 You can use this to simply print out all selected values. valuesArray | Array | Selected option values as an array.
-For the `CHOICES` type, provides an array with the chosen values so you can iterate through them in your app. files | Array\<*OrderItemOptionFile*\> | Attached files (if the option type is `FILES`)
+For the `CHOICES` type, provides an array with the chosen values so you can iterate through them in your app. files | Array\<*OrderItemOptionFile*\> | Attached files (if the option type is `FILES`) selections | Array\<*SelectionInfo*\> | Details of selected product options.
+If sent in update order request, other fields will be regenerated based on information in this field

 #### OrderItemOptionFile
 Field | Type |  Description